aerdman1/henryhowler/docs/Ancestors/fredrick-and-louise/judge-frederick-a-henry-of-cleveland.md

 deprecated: false
 hidden: false
 ---
 I discovered a online resource that is a scan of a book called “A History of Cleveland”.
 They devoted 7 pages of biographical info that must of been written and submitted by Frederick himself.
 I was able to make a PDF of the pages concerning Frederick A. Henry.
-It was published in 1910 during Frederick’s career as a circuit court judge in Cleveland.
-“History of Cleveland – Frederick A. Henry PDF
+It was published in 1910 during Frederick’s career as a circuit court judge in Cleveland. “<Anchor label="History of Cleveland – Frederick A. Henry PDF" target="_blank" href="https://henry-howler.s3.us-east-2.amazonaws.com/uploads/2017/01/History-Cleveland-F.A.-Henry.pdf">History of Cleveland – Frederick A. Henry PDF</Anchor>

 JUDGE FREDERICK AUGUSTUS HENRY
 Ancestry and Early Family History